tunaphish/blog/content/notes/my-personal-aesthetic.md

 # otter mode
 if I think about my ideal body types they generally aren't that big. they're straight otter mode. and that involves cutting. god damn rena and her love for food but not eating that much of it. that tiktok about how boyfriends get fat is so true. "babe I'm full" anyways I need to cut calories. no more drinking calories.

+# be like the sun
+I've always told dylan that he is the sun.
+Just a big bright ball of energy that gives life and energy to everyone around him.
+I've always admired that about him.
+I've never had such flowery allegories for myself for others but for him it's just so clear and crystalized in my mind.

+I'm more cold.
+Demure.
+Probably we I have an attaction to cooler pale tones that don't stand out.
+But is that how I want to be?
+I'm not sure.
+I feel myself always striving in social situations but what for.